-On 24 March, 1992, I was in the Bay Area on a business trip.
+On March 24, 1992, I was in the Bay Area on a business trip.
 My brother Randy offered to drive down from Marin to see me.
 He picked me up in his Acura Integra, and we went out for dinner and a drive around Silicon Valley.

 Prior to that night, I didn’t have a clue.
 He had a girlfriend in high school.
 He went with a girl to the prom.
 He had even had sex with a woman.
 At the time, it made me jealous and resentful.
 I was trying to juggle college, work, and taking care of him and our disabled mom, and I didn’t have time for a relationship.
 When I graduated college and moved to Orange County, I finally had a relationship, and it was with the woman who became my wife.
 My brother was my best man at the wedding.
 I didn’t think it strange that he wasn’t dating a woman at the time.
-I figured that he was too busy with college and work for a relationship, just as I had been years earlier.
+I figured he was too busy with college and work for a relationship, just as I had been years earlier.

 Had Randy told me 10 or 15 years earlier, I’m not sure how I would have reacted.
 I’m ashamed to admit it, but I was guilty of typical teenage male homophobia when I was in junior high school.
 I called teachers and students I didn’t like all the familiar slurs.
 Not to their faces, of course, which is a sign of the insecurity and cowardice that comes with prejudice.
 I grew out of it by the time I got to high school.
-However, I could still listen to Eddie Murphy’s skit about Ed Norton and Ralph Kramden of The Honeymooners having gay sex and laugh out loud without shame.
+But I could still listen to Eddie Murphy’s skit about Ed Norton and Ralph Kramden of The Honeymooners having sex and laugh out loud without shame.

 By the time I went on that drive with my brother, I was ready.

 We returned to my hotel room.
-After he told me about another gay organization he was in, I finally asked him, “Randy, are you gay?”
+After he told me about another organization he was in, I finally asked him, “Randy, are you gay?”
 He said yes.
 His word gave me a sense of clarity.
-I realized that he had been that way his entire life.
+I realized he had been that way his entire life.
 Knowing the truth about who he is didn’t change things between us.
 He is still my brother.

-I told him that I accepted him.
+I told him I accepted him.
 I still remember the relief and joy on his face when we hugged.
 It was the first time I hugged my brother in a long time.
 I told him that my only concern was that he was practicing safe sex, which is good advice for straight people as well.
-He assured me that he was.
+He assured me he was.